Sirius0301/doc/cv_en.md

 1. Consulted colleagues modestly, and got senior colleagues' approval for document editing
 2. Code writing style was recognized and appreciated by Review colleagues
-3. Module function teste was serious and responsible, rarely criticized by users
+3. Module function test was serious and responsible, rarely criticized by users

 ### Development of management automation system in parent company